Vivo's latest flagship X70 Pro, X70 Pro+ launched in India

-New Delhi: Aiming to offer professional-grade camera experience to users, global smartphone brand Vivo on Thursday unveiled two new smartphones -- X70 Pro and X70 Pro+ -- under its latest X70 series for the Indian consumers starting at Rs 46,990.
+New Delhi, Sep 30 (IANS) Aiming to offer professional-grade camera experience to users, global smartphone brand Vivo on Thursday unveiled two new smartphones -- X70 Pro and X70 Pro+ -- under its latest X70 series for the Indian consumers starting at Rs 46,990.

 The X70 Pro is priced at Rs 46,990 for 8GB+128GB variant, Rs 49,990 for 8GB+256GB variant and Rs 52,990 for 12GB+256GB variant and it will go on sale beginning October 7.
 Priced at Rs 79,990 for the sole 12GB+256GB variant, the X70 Pro+ will go on sale starting October 12.